 While there really is no replacement for an in-person yoga teacher training – soaking up the atmosphere, being immersed in yoga culture surrounded by like-minded people, learning the sacred art of touch and physical adjustments – it is essential that we, as yogis, adapt to the current climate.
 People need yoga and meditation in their lives now more than ever, so we need new teachers spreading this knowledge, compassion and wisdom in their communities across the world.

-With no end to this pandemic currently in sight, more and more yoga schools are now beginning to offer their teacher trainings in online format, often at a greatly reduced price.
-While, under normal circumstances, we would always recommend an in-person training if you have the choice, there are many benefits to training online, such as flexibility (being able to study at a time/day that suits you, and spreading the course out over several months), saving money on travel costs, accommodation, and on the cost of the training itself, not having to take time off work or away from family and other commitments, and having lifetime access to the teaching material and resources so you can refresh your memory at any point in the future.
+More and more yoga schools are now beginning to offer their teacher trainings in online yoga certification format, often at a greatly reduced price.
+While, under normal circumstances, we would always recommend an in-person training, if you have the choice, there are many benefits to training online, such as flexibility (being able to study at a time/day that suits you, and spreading the course out over several months), saving money on travel costs, accommodation, and on the cost of the training itself, not having to take time off work or away from family and other commitments, and having lifetime access to the teaching material and resources so you can refresh your memory at any point in the future.

-If you had been dreaming of doing a yoga teacher training but now find yourself unable to travel, check out our top picks for online teacher trainings that can be done from the comfort of your own home!
+If you had been dreaming of doing a yoga teacher training but now find yourself unable to travel, check out our top picks for online yoga teacher training that can be done from the comfort of your own home!

 |1.||Yin Yoga + Meridians||$1150 (early bird = $850)|